akohta/emf_mie_ms/README.md

    The example1.out is the executable of source code example1.c, it shows a simplest example using "emf_mie_ms".
    The example2.out is the executable of source code example2.c, it shows a example of electromagnetic field intensity analysis.
    The example3.out is the executable of source code example3.c, it shows a example of outputting the instantaneous value of the electromagnetic field as an image.
+   The example4.out is the executable of source code example4.c, it shows a example of far-field intensity analysis.

 2. type './mie_ms_solver' with an argument of output datafile name.
    For example, './mie_ms_solver ex.dat'.